qmk/qmk_firmware/keyboards/ergodash/rev1/keymaps/ifohancroft/readme.md

 # IFo Hancroft's ErgoDash Layout

  - Layer 1: A standard ANSI QWERTY Layer.
-As standard as you can get it on an ErgoDash anyway.
  - Layer 2: Function Layer.
 It just contains the F keys.
 1 through 12
  - Layer 3: A mirror of the right hand part of Layer 1, on the left hand, so I don't have to get my hand off the mouse when in CAD
  - Layer 4: An empty layer in-case I need something on-the-fly so I can remap with VIA.